byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

  - `write()` (or `send()`) returns a value less than 0.
-   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by epoll that there is more buffer space available for writing.
+   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no buffer space available for writing to the socket; you will continue writing to the socket when you are notified by `select()` that there is more buffer space available for writing.
    - If `errno` is anything else, this is an error.
 Print out the error with `perror()`, close the client-to-proxy socket, and free the memory associated with the current `struct request_info *`.
-Closing the socket automatically deregisters it from any associations with the epoll instance.
+Clear the bit corresponding to the file descriptor for the client-to-proxy socket from `writefds`.

 At this point, you can return from the function.
 The HTTP request has been successfully handled!